Alaska’s North Slope shaken by 2 largest recorded quakes

 - Housing construction in local suburbs is at historic lows, while Seattle is setting records | Mike Rosenberg VIEW

+“We are hopeful within the next few days that we will have satellite images that might tell us something about whether it ruptured the surface, and exactly where,” West said.

 Alaska’s North Slope is the source for most oil extracted and exported from the state.
+The quake was 85 miles (137 kilometers) southeast of Deadhorse, where workers fly in for work at oil fields.

-The University of Alaska Fairbanks’ Alaska Earthquake Center says it immediately began to field questions about whether the quake was a result of “induced seismicity.”
+The University of Alaska Fairbanks’ Alaska Earthquake Center on Sunday fielded questions about whether the quake was a result of “induced seismicity.”
+West said that was unlikely.

-The center says everything known about the earthquake is consistent with natural activity.
+Alaska averages 40,000 earthquakes per year, with more large quakes than the other 49 states put together.
+The state is at the convergence of two great tectonic plates, with the Pacific Plate slowly being pushed under the North America Plate.

+As the Pacific Plate moves north, Alaska essentially is getting squished, West said.
+The compression is at the heart of its seismic activity — even a large quake in the northeast part of the state.